openxc/vi-firmware/docs/config/reference.rst

   This is added to the signal value if set.
 Required unless this is a database-backed mapping.

-``handler`` (optional)
+``encoder`` (optional)
   The name of a function that will be compiled with the firmware and should be applied to the signal's value after the normal translation.
-See the :ref:`value-handlers` section for details.
+See the :ref:`signal-decoders` section for details.

 ``ignore`` (optional)
   Setting this to ``true`` on a signal will silence output of the signal.
 The VI will not monitor the signal nor store any of its values.
-This is useful if you are using a custom handler for an entire message, want to silence the normal output of the signals it handles, *and* you don't need the VI to keep track of the values of any of the signals separately (in the ``lastValue`` field).
-If you need to use the previously stored values of any of the signals, you can use the ``ignoreHandler`` as a value handler for the signal.
+This is useful if you are using a custom decoder for an entire message, want to silence the normal output of the signals it handles, *and* you don't need the VI to keep track of the values of any of the signals separately (in the ``lastValue`` field).
+If you need to use the previously stored values of any of the signals, you can use the ``ignoreDecoder`` as the decoder for the signal.
 Defaults to ``false``.

 ``enabled`` (optional)